 I’m a Specialist Women’s Counsellor, however I also offer Relationship, Child & Adolescent Counselling.
 Coastal Women’s Counselling was born from my personal desire to help others through the mountains and valleys of life.
 I’ve spent many years training to become the best therapist that I can be.
-I practice an integrative form of counselling and psychotherapy, which means that I utilise elements drawn from a broad range of modalities, in order to put together an approach that’s tailor made for you and your situation.
+I practice an Integrative form of counselling, which means that I utilise elements drawn from a broad range of modalities, in order to put together an approach that’s tailor made for you and your situation.

 As I’ve explained, my role as a counsellor is to help you acquire a better understanding of yourself, as well as working towards the fulfillment of any goals borne from that understanding.

 Treating each person as an individual and preserving their autonomy is very important to me.
 I’ll be listening very carefully to your story and to what it means to you as an individual, rather than attaching any labels or categories.

 Depending upon what your issues are and what it is that YOU want from counselling, I’ll assist you to explore your feelings, beliefs, and values to get to the heart of what really matters to you.
 When appropriate, I’ll offer strategies or techniques that may be helpful.
 I’ll assist you to work through your issues and find solutions to the problems you’re experiencing.